slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 receives too little attention it seems to me: That *affect* can exist without *awareness*.
 Jung wrote, in *Archetypes of the collective unconscious*, that awareness of thought surely was posterior to thought itself.
 This conjecture is today an established scientific assertion.
-In conclusion, I think it is to soon to speak of archetypal *representations*.
+In conclusion, I think it is too soon to speak of archetypal *representations*.
 Whatever is to be meant by *archetype* is simultaneously more complex and more mundane than originally imagined by analytic psychology.